-4.5.5 Mr. Gabriel Badusa - On July 23, 2014, an employment agreement (hereinafter in this section: "the Agreement") was signed between the Company and Mr. Gabriel Badusa.
-The Agreement was made for an unspecified period, and it was stipulated that a party thereto may terminate it at any time by giving 30 days' prior notice in writing.

-Mr. Badusa is entitled to the following fringe benefits: social contributions to executive insurance, a pension fund, a study fund and the use of a company car.
+- 4.5.6 Mr. Gavriel Badusa On July 23, 2014 an employment agreement (hereinafter in this section: "the Agreement") was signed between the Company and Mr. Gabriel Badusa.
+The Agreement was made for an unspecified period and stipulates that either party thereto may terminate it at any time by 30 days' prior notice in writing. - Mr. Badusa is entitled to the following fringe benefits: contributions to executive insurance, pension fund and study fund and the use of a company car.
 In addition, under the Agreement Mr. Badusa is entitled to social benefits (vacation days, sick days and convalescence pay).
-Mr. Badusa serves as Chief Financial Officer of the Company.

-4.5.6 Mr. Yair Goldberg - In May 2007, an employment agreement (hereinafter in this section: "The Agreement") was signed between the US subsidiary and Mr. Yair Goldberg.
-The Agreement was made for an unspecified period, and it was stipulated that a party thereto may terminate it at any time by giving 60 days' prior notice in writing.

-Effective January 1, 2013 Mr. Goldberg is entitled to an annual bonus for meeting qualitative targets in an amount not to exceed USD 176 thousand, The Agreement also stipulates that Mr. Goldberg is entitled to the following fringe benefits: social contributions to executive insurance, a pension fund, a study fund and the use of a company car.
-The provisions of the agreement further entitled Mr. Goldberg to social benefits (vacation days, sick days and convalescence pay).

-4.5.7 According to the resolution of the Audit Committee and Board of Directors, approved by the Annual General Meeting of Company Shareholders on August 9, 2001, the Company's Independent Board Member and directors who do not serve as officers at the Company are entitled to annual compensation and participation compensation at the "fixed amount" specified in the Second and Third Addendum to the Companies Regulations (Rules regarding Compensation and Expense Reimbursement of External Directors), 2000 (hereinafter: "Compensation Regulations"), and in accordance with the relevant rating of the Company's capital.
+Mr. Badusa serves as Chief Financial Officer of the Company. - 4.5.7 Mr. Yair Goldberg In May 2007 an employment agreement (hereinafter in this section: "the Agreement") was signed between a US subsidiary and Mr. Yair Goldberg.
+The Agreement was made for an unspecified period and stipulates that either party thereto may terminate it at any time by 60 days' prior notice in writing. - Effective January 1, 2013 Mr. Goldberg is entitled to an annual bonus for meeting qualitative targets, in an amount not exceeding USD 176 thousand, The Agreement also provides that Mr. Goldberg is entitled to the following fringe benefits: contributions to executive insurance, pension fund and study fund and the use of a company car.
+The provisions of the Agreement further entitle Mr. Goldberg to social benefits (vacation days, sick days and convalescence pay). - 4.5.8 According to a resolution of the Company's Audit Committee and Board of Directors, approved by the Annual General Meeting of Company Shareholders on August 9, 2001, the Company's External Directors and Directors who do not serve as Company officers are entitled to annual compensation and attendance fees at the "fixed amount" specified in the Second and Third Schedule to the Companies Regulations (Rules on Compensation and Expenses of External Directors), 2000 (hereinafter: "the Compensation Regulations"), and in accordance with the relevant rating of the Company's capital.

-In accordance with the Company's Compensation Policy, the compensation and expense reimbursement of directors that are not officers of the Company are identical to the compensation and expense reimbursement paid to external directors of the Company.
+In accordance with the Company's Compensation Policy, the compensation and expense reimbursement of Directors who are not Company officers are identical to the compensation and expense reimbursement paid to External Directors of the Company.

-4.5.8 The Company has a directors and officers liability insurance policy for a sum of US\$ 5,000,000 (five million US dollars) per event and in total, in respect of damages that could occur during the insurance period (and a further US\$ 1,000,000 in respect of legal defense costs in Israel only) (hereinafter: "the Policy").
+4.5.9 The Company has a directors and officers liability insurance policy for a sum of US\$ 5,000,000 (five million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel and abroad) (hereinafter: "the Policy").
 The Company's deductible for insurance claims is between \$7,500 and \$35,000 per event, based on the type of insurance event and claim location.
-The insurance period is effective retroactively from August 9, 1989.
+The Policy includes run-off coverage for a period of 84 months from the date of termination of an officer's service.